 ADAA focuses on improving quality of life for individuals and their families struggling with anxiety and depression.
 Every day ADAA staff and our members work tirelessly to educate the public about the latest research and treatment options, bringing together the greatest minds in the field to raise awareness and work toward wellness.

 ADAA provides a broad range of free resources to the public including webinars, podcasts, blog posts, two online peer-to-peer support communities, a “find a therapist” directory and a monthly e-newsletter.
-Currently, more than 38 million people visit ADAA's website annually to find free resources and support.
+Currently, more than 11 million people visit ADAA's website annually (and click on more than 38,000,000 pages) to find free resources and support.